srk-apts/CS109A-FinalProject-Website/olives-eda.md

 - Spotify API

 In order to get more details on the track than what is provided in the MPD, Spotify API is leveraged.
-From Spotify API, two pieces of information will be obtained.
-1. the popularity score of each track 2.
-Spotify-derived audio features for each track (i.e. danceability and energy)
+From Spotify API, two pieces of information will be obtained:
+1. the popularity score of each track
+2. Spotify-derived audio features for each track (i.e. danceability and energy)

 ### Data Conciliation
 The MPD provides spotify URIs for tracks within each playlist.
 The individual spotify URI is then used to make Spotify API requests.
 The merge of the API results and the MPD is then used for EDA and Model.
 Some duplicated columns like type and track_href are dropped.